teivah/100-go-mistakes/docs/book.md

 If you're a Go developer looking to improve your skills, this book is for you.
 With a focus on practical examples, _100 Go Mistakes and How to Avoid Them_ covers a wide range of topics from concurrency and error handling to testing and code organization.
 You'll learn to write more idiomatic, efficient, and maintainable code and become a proficient Go developer.

+Read a summary of the 100 mistakes [here](https://100go.co).

 ## Quotes and Ratings

+!!! quote "Krystian (Goodreads user)"

-> This is an exceptional book.
+    This is an **exceptional book**.
 Usually, if a book contains either high-quality explanations or is written succinctly, I consider myself lucky to have found it.
-This one combines these two characteristics, which is super rare.
+This one combines these two characteristics, which is **super rare**.
 It's another Go book for me and I still had quite a lot of "a-ha!" moments while reading it, and all of that without the unnecessary fluff, just straight to the point.

-– Krystian (Goodreads user)
+!!! quote "Akash Chetty"

+    The book is completely **exceptional**, especially the examples carved out for each topic are really great.
+There is one topic that I struggled to understand is Concurrency but the way it is explained in this book is truly an art of genius.

+!!! quote "Neeraj Shah"

-> This should be the required reading for all Golang developers before they touch code in Production...
+    This should be the **required reading** for all Golang developers before they touch code in **Production**...
 It's the Golang equivalent of the legendary 'Effective Java' by Joshua Bloch.

-– _Neeraj Shah_
+!!! quote "Anupam Sengupta"

-> Not having this will be the 101st mistake a Go programmer could make.
+    Not having this will be the **101st mistake** a Go programmer could make.

-– _Anupam Sengupta_

 <figure markdown>
   ![](img/ratings-manning.png)